TourRank: Utilizing Large Language Models for Documents Ranking with a Tournament-Inspired Strategy: Experiments

 \section{Experiments}

-Our experiments mainly focus on the following research questions: \begin{itemize}[leftmargin=*] \item \textbf{RQ.1}: Whether TourRank outperforms existing ranking methods based on LLMs. \item \textbf{RQ.2}: Is TourRank sensitive to the candidate documents retrieved by different models and the initial order of documents, that is, does it have a robust ranking? \item \textbf{RQ.3}: Is TourRank easy to achieve a trade-off between effectiveness and resource consumption? \item \textbf{RQ.4}: Can TourRank achieve the best performance based on different LLMs (open-source and close-source)? \end{itemize}
+Our experiments mainly focus on the following research questions: \begin{itemize}[leftmargin=*] \item \textbf{RQ.1}: How does TourRank perform in ranking tasks? \item \textbf{RQ.2}: How robust is TourRank to the first-stage retrieval models and the initial orders of candidate documents? \item \textbf{RQ.3}: What is the trade-off between ranking effectiveness and computational cost/efficiency when using TourRank for document ranking? \item \textbf{RQ.4}: How does TourRank perform when using different LLMs, including both open-source models and closed API-based models? \end{itemize}